RhodoResearchNetwork/RRN-Classification/README.md

 We will correct nomenclatural records in Rhakhis.
 We will produce spreadsheets to facilitate acces for others.

 There will be a Python scripts created by Alan Elliott that will access the staged data in the WFO via a GraphQL API to generate a CSV files, in the Darwin Core Format, which contain taxon names and data associated with that taxon.
-These scripts will be available online for download by contributors, who will use the scripts to obtain species for editing, if they do not want to edit directly in Rhakhis.
+These scripts will be available online for download by contributors, who can use the scripts to obtain species for editing, if they do not want to edit directly in Rhakhis.

 Our current idea is that R-RN participants will adopt taxa with which they have expertise, and they will vet the species lists for those taxa.
 Following, they will re-upload proposed changes back to the master list, where we’ll apply some sort of voting (to be determined) to ensure a baseline degree of quality and consistency.